coli-saar/am-tools/misc/README.md

 mkdir eds
 java -cp build/libs/am-tools-all.jar de.saar.coli.amrtagging.formalisms.eds.tools.CreateCorpus -c <eds_train.amr.txt> -o ./eds/ 2> errorfile.txt
 ```
-This output to stderr contains the graphs is dot format that were not
+This output to stderr contains the graphs in dot format that were not
 decomposable.
-The `visualize.py`script extracts those dot formatted graphs and
+The `visualize.py` script extracts those dot formatted graphs and
 actually uses dot to convert them into more readable pdfs (or pngs if you like).
-Moreover, this script prints out the concrete sentences
+Moreover, this script prints out the concrete sentences belonging to the
-belonging to the non-decomposable graphs as well as
+non-decomposable graphs as well as the number of tokens
-the number of tokens (useful to search for minimal not-working examples).
+(useful to search for minimal not-working examples).
+*Version 2*: Added extraction and print out of the predicted constants of
+non-decomposable graphs.

 Note: If the above `createCorpus` command results in a java `OutOfMemoryError`
 you might want to allow java to occupy more memory.
 If you add the option